jollopre/harmoniser/README.md

   $ bundle install
 ```

 3. Include `Harmoniser::Publisher` and/or `Harmoniser::Subscriber` in your classes.
-For instance, in [this scenario](examples/multicast.rb), it is assumed that you would like to run publishers and subscribers under the same process.
+For instance, in [this scenario](examples/multicast.rb), it assumes you want to run publishers and subscribers under the same process.

-4. (Optional) Run Harmoniser CLI in order to process messages from your subscribers:
+4. (Optional) Run the Harmoniser CLI to process messages from your subscribers:

 ```sh
   $ bundle exec harmoniser --require ./examples/multicast.rb